mburakbozbey/video-restoration/README.md

 # Video Restoration with Pretrained DL Models

-An end-to-end video restoration process with the-state-of-art deep neural network models was tested on <a href="https://www.youtube.com/watch?v=5yeNO-l7OLc">sample video</a>
+An end-to-end video restoration project with the-state-of-art deep neural network models was tested on <a href="https://www.youtube.com/watch?v=5yeNO-l7OLc">sample video</a>.
+Only pretrained, open-source resources in Github was used to produce the end results, without doing any training task.

+In this repository, the procedure for video restoration methods is reviewed and implemented by using cited repositories and papers with the demonstration of the results.

 ## Results